Biden dog Commander to make TV debut during ‘Puppy Bowl’

-WASHINGTON — President Joe Biden’s puppy Commander will make his TV debut on Super Bowl Sunday.
+WASHINGTON (AP) — President Joe Biden’s puppy Commander will make his TV debut on Super Bowl Sunday.

 The German shepherd and Biden’s wife, Jill, will appear in a commercial airing before Sunday’s broadcast of “Puppy Bowl XVIII.”
 The first lady’s office tweeted the video Thursday.